inkytonik/kiama/wiki/Rewriting.md

 of the Stratego documentation and literature also applies to Kiama.
 Exceptions will be noted in the following.

-The Kiama rewriting library is in the object `org.kiama.rewriting.Rewriter`.
+The Kiama rewriting library is in the object `org.bitbucket.inkytonik.kiama.rewriting.Rewriter`.
 Import the types and methods you need from that object.
 (There is also an `Rewriter` trait so you can mix it in with your own functionality.)